-Table 1 provides a list of possible URI values for the encoding property.
-The terms in Table 1 are organized by the type of Component (see Table 2) that typically refer to a Sequence with such an encoding.
+Table 1 contains a partial list of possible URI values for the encoding property.
+These terms are organized by the type of Component (see Table 2) that typically refer to a Sequence with such an encoding.
 It is RECOMMENDED that the encoding property of a Sequence contains a URI from Table 1.
 When the encoding of a Sequence is well described by one of the URIs in Table 1, it MUST contain that URI.